foges/ftl/README.md

 ### Summary

-This library is based around a sequence class and the let keyword.
+This library is based around a sequence class, generators, and the let keyword.

 - `class seq` -- creates a lazy immutable sequence from a generator, and defines methods such as map, filter, reduce, sorted, split, take_while, etc..
 By lazy we mean that elements are only evaluated as needed, or when the `eval()` method is explicitly called. etc..
+- Generators -- generate a stream for consumption by the `seq` class, examples include range, iota, unfold.
 - `#define let const auto` -- C++ treats variables as mutable by default, and as programmers we have a tendancy to stick to defaults.
 Behavior can be hard to get around, especially if you don't give people an incentive to change.
 By